 To start a medical malpractice case, you need a certificate of a qualified expert.
 Under Md.
 Code Courts and Judicial Proceedings § 3-2A-04(b), you must have a qualified expert review your case and attest that the doctor deviated from standards of care.
 If this certificate is not filed, your case might be dismissed, and you will have to file all over again.

-Call Our Maryland Birth Injury Attorneys for Help
+Our Maryland Birth Injury Attorneys Can Help